pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

 * version *07* : include *DEFC* symbols that are defined as an expression using other symbols and are computed at link time, after all addresses are allocated.
 * version *08* : include a user defined ORG address per section.
+* version *09* : include the file and line number where each symbol was defined.